-How Much Wheat In A 5 Gallon Bucket – Pounds, Calories, Loaves Of Bread
+How Much Wheat in a 5 Gallon Bucket – Pounds, Calories, #Loaves Bread

-Have you ever wondered how much wheat (wheat berries) you can fit in a 5 gallon bucket?
+Have you ever wondered how much wheat (wheat berries) you can fit in a 5 gallon bucket (cups / pounds / calories)?

 Here are the answers:

-Awhile ago when packing a few more 5 gallon buckets with wheat (using a Mylar bag insert with oxygen absorbers and treated with diatomaceous earth), I made a note of how much it weighed for future reference.
+Awhile ago when packing a few more 5 gallon buckets with wheat, I made a note of how much it weighed for future reference.